Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Detailed Experimental Results

-FID scores evaluated at small NFEs are listed in Table \ref{app_tab:lsun_bedroom_small_nfe}.
-Compared with the results reported in DPM-Solver-v3 \cite{sampler_dpm-v3}, the better FID scores are achieved by using CRS for optimizing both the training and sampling schedules at $\mathrm{NFE} = 10$ and $\mathrm{NFE} = 20$.
-FID, sFID, precision, and recall are listed in Table \ref{app_tab:lsun_bedroom_small_nfe_all_metrics}.
-CRS based noise schedules consistently outperform the linear schedule.
+FID scores evaluated at small NFE settings are listed in Table \ref{app_tab:lsun_bedroom_small_nfe}.
+Compared to the results reported in DPM-Solver-v3 \citep{sampler_dpm-v3}, better FID scores are consistently achieved by using CRS to optimize both training and sampling schedules across all NFE values.
+As with other evaluations in this paper, we set $\xi = 1$ by default for CRS-$v_{x}$ and CRS-$v_{\varepsilon}$, except at $\mathrm{NFE} = 5$, where $\xi$ was manually tuned to further improve performance.
+In this experiment, we observed that the importance of tuning $\xi$ increases as the NFE decreases.
+We attribute this behavior to the discretization error introduced by the continuous-time approximation used in Eq. (\ref{eq:optimal_condition}).
+A comprehensive set of evaluation metrics, including FID, sFID, precision, and recall, is reported in Table \ref{app_tab:lsun_bedroom_small_nfe_all_metrics}.
+CRS-based noise schedules consistently outperform the linear schedule across all metrics, except for recall at $\mathrm{NFE} = 20$.

+\textbf{ImageNet 256$\times$256:} We demonstrated the effectiveness of CRS in class-conditional image generation on ImageNet.
+It is important to note that our experiments do not use classifier-free guidance (CFG), and therefore the FID scores are naturally higher than those obtained under CFG-enabled settings.
+However, as shown in Table \ref{app_tab:imagenet_ldm_comparison}, our model achieves better FID score than the LDM-4 results reported in the original LDM paper \citep{ldm}.
+These observations indicate that our ImageNet results represent a reasonable level of performance for class-conditional generation without CFG, and provide a meaningful basis for evaluating the impact of CRS in this setting.

-\textbf{ImageNet 256 $\times$ 256:} We demonstrated the superiority of CRS in class-conditional image generation.
-The dependence on training and sampling schedules at $\mathrm{NFE} = 30$ are listed in Table \ref{app_tab:imagenet_training_and_sampling}.
-As shown in the rows shaded in gray, CRS-$v_{\mathrm{FID}}$ was the best for optimizing training schedule for ImageNet, while CRS-$v_{x}$, which consistently showed strong performance on other datasets, was the second-best.
-The reason CRS-$v_{\mathrm{FID}}$ performed better on ImageNet may be attributed to the fact that the feature model used to compute FID is trained on ImageNet classification.
+The results showing the dependence on training and sampling schedules at $\mathrm{NFE} = 30$, using both stochastic and deterministic samplers, are summarized in Tables \ref{app_tab:imagenet_training_and_sampling_stochastic} and \ref{app_tab:imagenet_training_and_sampling_deterministic}, respectively.
+As shown in the gray-shaded rows, CRS-$v_{\mathrm{FID}}$ achieved the best performance for training schedule optimization, while CRS-$v_{x}$, which consistently performed well on other datasets, was the second-best.
+This result may be attributed to the fact that the feature extractor used in FID computation is pre-trained on ImageNet, which may advantage CRS-$v_{\mathrm{FID}}$ in this specific setting.